White House official takes issue with judge's travel ban ruling

 Bossert, speaking aboard Air Force One as the president returned from a trip to Paris, focused his remarks on part of the ruling late on Thursday that would allow more refugees to enter the country, saying the ruling could be interpreted as "so expansive as to cover every refugee."

-He said the administration will consult with its lawyers and "decide whether this is another productive or unproductive step in this saga as we try to secure our country."
+He said the admininstration will consult with its lawyers and "decide whether this is another productive or unproductive step in this saga as we try to secure our country."

 In Thursday's ruling, U.S. District Judge Derrick Watson in Hawaii said the administration cannot stop grandparents and other relatives of U.S. citizens from entering the country.
 The administration had narrowly interpreted a Supreme Court order last month saying the ban could take effect, but that people with a "bona fide relationship" to a U.S. person or entity could not be barred.